pwnjack/journal/_posts/2014-02-11-learn-html-and-css-in-30-days.md

   - learn web design
   - nettuts
 ---
 Interested in learning HMTL5 and CSS3 in an easy and fast way?
-Don&#8217;t know where to start from?
+Don't know where to start from?

-Nothing better than Jeffrey Way&#8217;s courses, and the best part?
+Nothing better than Jeffrey Way's courses, and the best part?
 This one is 100% free.

-With <a title="30 days to learn HTML and CSS" href="https://courses.tutsplus.com/courses/30-days-to-learn-html-css" target="_blank">this course</a> you&#8217;ll learn how to build a webpage using HTML and CSS, compliant with the latest web standards, and the most important thing&#8230; learning with Jeffrey is a breeze.
+With <a title="30 days to learn HTML and CSS" href="https://courses.tutsplus.com/courses/30-days-to-learn-html-css" target="_blank">this course</a> you'll learn how to build a webpage using HTML and CSS, compliant with the latest web standards, and the most important thing… learning with Jeffrey is a breeze.

 Give it a try, you will be amazed.